FollowTheProcess/cookie_pypackage/README.md

 * Changed from sphinx to mkdocs

-* Removed readthedocs in favour of github pages
+* Changed from readthedocs to github pages.

 ## Features